 Before we look at those fixtures, let’s take a few minutes to consider the standard entry sizes and some basic considerations.

-They then say that full bathrooms are much bigger and typically provide you with 40 – 110 sq. ft. or around 5- 10 ft. x 8 – 11 ft.
+They then say that full bathrooms are much bigger and typically provide 40 – 110 sq. ft. or around 5- 10 ft. x 8 – 11 ft.
 Is this exact?
 Naturally, bathrooms can be much larger (such as a master bathroom).
-What the experts are doing here is saying that you have a general amount of space, and it is often best to physically map it out.
+What the experts are doing here is saying that you have a general amount of space, and it is often best to map it out physically.

-Before you begin planning your bathroom remodel, take a bit of time to physically draw and measure the space.
-It can be quite shocking to see how much or little room is there, but once you have an accurate map or even a graphed floor plan, you can do a great deal more with fixtures.
+Before planning your bathroom remodel, take some time to physically draw and measure the space.
+It can be shocking to see how much or little room is there, but once you have an accurate map or even a graphed floor plan, you can do much more with fixtures.

 What is the Standard Opening for a Doorway?

-There are areas of the bathroom that are NOT technically fixtures, but which are important to have accurate dimensions for, such as doors.
+Some areas of the bathroom are NOT technically fixtures but are important to have accurate dimensions for, such as doors.

-When mapping out your space, keep in mind that the bigger fixtures like your toilet or bathroom vanity, are recommended to be 30 inches apart from each other, a wall, or any other feature in the bathroom.
+When mapping out your space, remember that the bigger fixtures, like your toilet or bathroom vanity, are recommended to be 30 inches apart, a wall, or any other feature in the bathroom.
 A toilet placed too close to your tub or vanity would impact both users.
-Once bathroom fixtures are installed, they are very difficult to move around and can be costly.
-So it is important that you get the floor plan right the first time.
+Once bathroom fixtures are installed, they are very difficult to move around and costly.
+So you must get the floor plan right the first time.

 Are these dimensions realistic?

-It can be hard to give this much space to your fixtures when you are keeping an existing floor plan.
+When keeping an existing floor plan, it can be hard to give this much space to your fixtures.
 So, just use them as general guidelines.
 What matters more is the space you are supposed to give to the individual fixtures as these measurements are about function and safety.

-Experts use spacing designations for bathrooms, and one of them is center line.
-This means “drawing an imaginary line down the center of the fixture, with the line typically crossing over the drain hole.
-Center line is meant to take into account the width of standard-sized items.”
+Experts use spacing designations for bathrooms, and one of them is the center line.
+This means “drawing an imaginary line down the fixture’s center, with the line typically crossing over the drain hole.
+Centerline is meant to take into account the width of standard-sized items.”
 This is why we offer the standard sizing below.
 You can then take these measurements and know exactly how any fixture can fit into your space – side to side and not front to back.

-Keep in mind that the width of your fixtures is not as essential as the clearance around them.
-For example, you will find that a lot of your local or state building codes have little to say about spacing between a sink and a vanity.
-However, experts are always very concerned about minimal clearance measurements, i.e., the amount of space in front of and/or around the fixture.
+Remember that the width of your fixtures is not as essential as the clearance around them.
+For example, you will find that many of your local or state building codes have little to say about spacing between a sink and a vanity.
+However, experts are always very concerned about minimal clearance measurements, i.e., the space in front of and around the fixture.

-We are going to look at standard fixture sizing and any guidelines around the space allotted to each item.
+We will look at standard fixture sizing and any guidelines around the space allotted to each item.

 What is the Clearance for Toilets?

 Toilets should have a minimum of 21 inches of clearance in front, with 30 inches even better.
-The space between the centerline and a wall is best at 18 inches or more, and height should be at least 17 inches.
+The space between the centerline and a wall is best at 18 inches or more; the height should be at least 17 inches.
 The depth from the hinge at the back to the front of the seat is around 16 to 18 inches.
-The total span to accommodate a toilet between to walls is 40 inches with at least four inches from each wall required.
+The total span to accommodate a toilet between two walls is 40 inches, with at least four inches from each wall required.